stakater/stakater-docs/docs/content/secrets-management/vault.md

 SAAP supports 3 different ways to consume secrets from Vault:

-1. Option # 1 - Consume Vault secret via a volume
+1. Option # 1 - Consume Vault secret via a Volume
-2. Option # 2 - Consume Vault secret via environment variable
+2. Option # 2 - Consume Vault secret via Environment Variable
-3. Option # 3 - Consume Vault secret via ExternalSecrets
+3. Option # 3 - Consume Vault secret via ExternalSecret (Recommended)

 Below you can find step by step guide to consume via different options.

-### Option # 1 - Consume Vault secret via a volume
+### Option # 1 - Consume Vault secret via a Volume

 To mount Vault secret in a volume do following:

+_TODO_ Is this step required by all three options?

 - **Step 1**: Add label in serviceaccount so it can be granted Vault read access to secret path